Callie Brougham

 About me

 My name is Callie Brougham.
-I am a teacher canidate at UBC's West Kootennay Ruel Teaching Education Program.
-I have Liberal Arts Bachelor's degree, with a majored in Interdisciplinary studies at Capilano University.
+I am a teacher currently working at a Sara Cohen school in Dunedin.
+I studied at UBC's West Kootenay Ruel Teaching Education Program.
+I have a Bachelor of Education with a specialty in primary to middle years and ruel and place-conscious.
+I have a Bachelor's degree in Liberal Arts with a major in Interdisciplinary Studies from Capilano University.
 I also have an Outdoor Recreation Degree from Capilano University.

-My paid work has predominantly centered around working children and youth.
-I have coached gymnastics part-time and full-time for the past 12 years.
-In the summers, I am a kayak guide and instructor in the Átl'ka7tsem/ Howe Sound.
+Since high school, my paid work has predominantly centred around working with children and youth.
+I have coached gymnastics over the past 15 years.
+I have been a Nordic ski instructor, and in the summers, I am a kayak guide and instructor in the Átl'ka7tsem/ Howe Sound.

-From April to mid-August, I saw this one eagle every day I kayaked.
+From April to mid-August, I saw this one Spakwus/Eagle every day I kayaked.
 Passing them perched on this tree off Miller Landing Point.
-I would pass that tree sometimes six times a day or twice a week, depending on what my tasks were in a week.
-The Eagle is always watching for their next catch.
-Most days, I see the Eagle focused and staring at the water.
-When ready, they float down, making big swooping circles to zone in on their prey.
-Then, with intention, grasp the water empty-handed and fly back to the scouting tree.
+Sometimes, I would pass that tree four times a day, five days a week.
+Spakwus was always watching for their next catch.
+Most days, I see the Spakwus focused on the water, looking for a ripple or a glimmer of a Sts'úḵwi7/ Salmon.
+When ready, Spakwus would gracefully spiral down, making big swooping circles to zone in on their prey.
+Then, with determination, Spakwus drives their talons into the water to come up empty-handed and fly back to the scouting tree to try again.

-One day, I kayaked up to the corner and saw no eagle, which was not out of the ordinary and would happen, depending on the time of day.
-When I turned the corner, I noticed the Eagle picking at a huge Coho Salmon.
-At least, I believe it is a Coho, as they are in season, and my co-worker had seen a Harbour Seal enjoying and throwing one around earlier that week.
+One day, I paddled up to the headland, and I could not see Swakwus.
+The absence of Swakwus would happen from time to time, and I did not think much of it.
+As I paddle to the backside of the headland, I notice perched on a rock, a Swakwus picking at a huge kwõx̲weth/ Coho Salmon.
+At least, I believe it is a kwõx̲weth/ Coho, as this is their season, and my co-worker had seen a Harbour Seal enjoying and throwing one around earlier that day.

-The guests were overjoyed to see this Eagle eating a Salmon so close to us on the shoreline.
-I was also overjoyed and pleased to witness the Eagle's hard work pay off.
-I have also never seen an eagle eating a salmon so close to the kayak shop.
+The guests I was with were overjoyed to see this Swakwus eating the kwõx̲weth so close to us on the shoreline.
+I was also overjoyed and pleased to witness that some of the Swakwus' hard work and patience had paid off.
+I have never seen a Swakwus eating a Swakwus on that length of shoreline.

-During the Kayak season, I witnessed things in the Átl'ka7tsem/ Howe Sound that I didn't when I was younger growing up in the area.
-In the summer of 2023, everyone talked about how the water was so clear.
-I saw killer whales and fell asleep to humpback noises I had never heard before; they were so loud it was hard to sleep.
+During the Kayak season in 2023, I witnessed things in the Átl'ka7tsem/ Howe Sound that I never saw when I was younger.
+Everyone marvelled all summer about how the ocean water was incredibly clear and blue.
+I saw more Orcas than I had ever seen before.
+I fell asleep to humpback noises that were so loud I could barely sleep.
 I saw sea lions come close up to the shore that we happened to be sitting on and start jumping and catching fish.
-Harbour seals have an abundance of swimming and tanning in their unique spots where they can hide from predators.
-Sea Stars in abundance after continuously returning after wasting diseases, killing thousands in the summer of 2013.
+Harbour seals spend much of their time swimming and tanning in their unique spots, where they can hide from predators.
+Sea stars were in abundance after continuously returning after wasting diseases, killing thousands in the summer of 2013.

-I can see that the Átl'ka7tsem/ Howe Sound on the surface level appears healthy each year, and it is.
-Others, such as co-workers, friends and guests, were also impressed and noticed these increased signs of health. Átl'ka7tsem/ Howe Sound is healthier and recovering from heavy pollution caused by industrialization during colonization.
+I am lucky to witness the rejuvenation of the Átl'ka7tsem/Howe Sound.
+On the surface, it appears healthier each year, and it is. Átl'ka7tsem/ Howe Sound is increasingly recovering from heavy pollution caused by industrialization during colonization.
 However, there is still more work that needs to be done.

-In a class TOUR 455 – Adventure Tourism for Community-based Economic Development, I researched Why it is essential to protect the Glass Sponge Reefs (a keystone species) for the longevity of the Átl'ka7tsem/Howe Sound.
-Three of my peers and I wrote two policy memos on how tourism can increase environmental sustainability and increase social capital in the scuba diving community in Átl'ka7tsem/ Howe Sound.
+In the class TOUR 455 – Adventure Tourism for Community-based Economic Development, I researched why it is essential to protect the Glass Sponge Reefs (a keystone species) for the longevity of the Átl'ka7tsem/Howe Sound.
+Three of my peers and I wrote two policy memos on how tourism can increase environmental sustainability and social capital in the Átl'ka7tsem/Howe Sound.
+To learn more about the area, you can read the paper below.

 I was privileged to grow up in an environment where I participated in organized sports where I could develop good physical literacy and fundamentals.
 However, I still had a lot of time for free play.
 There were many times when I could be creative, silent, listen, make discoveries, and play with movement.
 That has shaped my inquiry and how I approach learning and teaching when in nature.
 That learning can be slow and can sometimes be non-linear.
 When teaching kayak camps, learning can happen organically through asking questions and discovering the environment around us, and it doesn't always have to be planned or structured.